biosustain/lifelike/docs/wiki/appserver/logging-guide.md

 In staging and production, these logs are captured by Filebeat which sends the Docker logs to Logstash for processing.
 The ELK stack can currently be found at https://elk.prod.***ARANGO_DB_NAME***.bio.

-We're currently using ELK mainly for INFO logs (although its catching all types of levels) at the moment, and Sentry (sentry.io) for Flask logs for levels ERROR and above.
+We're currently using ELK mainly for logs at the moment.

 ## How do I add logging to my features?
 All logs of level `INFO` and higher will be sent to Logstash.
 To help Logstash parse the logs, we add a few convenience classes and functions to convert the log messages into a compatible format.